Yaslen Clemente Shows Serious Underboob In Knotted, Bandeau Bikini Top

 "Your beauty is rare like a unicorn!" appraised a third fan.

-“Oh my,” exclaimed a fourth follower.
-“That third swipe was worth it [tongue emoji].”
+"Oh my," exclaimed a fourth follower.

-Clemente’s skimpy ensemble featured an exotic floral print in yellow, pink, magenta and different shades of blue.
-The brightly-hued garments provided a high level of contrast to her tanned physique while putting her perky assets on display.
+Clemente's skimpy ensemble featured an exotic floral print in yellow, pink, magenta and different shades of blue.
+The brightly hued garments provided a high level of contrast to her tanned physique while putting her perky assets on display.

-Her blond-and-brown hair flowed out to both sides from a middle part throughout the spread, tickling her shoulders at its ends.
+Her blond-and-brown hair flowed out on both sides from a middle part, tickling her shoulders at its ends.
 Meanwhile, her full lips were pressed together and her eyes projected pure confidence.

-In the final-slide video, Clemente could be seen tugging at the strings of her bottoms, shifting her weight around and playing with her hair while peering seductively into the camera.
+In the final slide's video, Clemente could be seen tugging at the strings of her bottoms, shifting her weight around and playing with her hair while peering seductively into the camera.
 After a few beats, she leaned toward the device and offered a sweet and sensuous smile before gingerly caressing her sides.

 One day earlier, Clemente said goodbye to 2020 by posting a stunning lingerie-infused update.